Enjoying our puzzle hints?

 Yellow group: GLASSWARE

-These are all types of glassware, including a coupe, flute, stein, and tumbler, each with its own unique characteristics and uses.
+These are all types of glassware, including a coupe, flute, stein, and tumbler, often used for serving drinks.

 Green group: MESS AROUND (WITH)

-These are all words that mean to mess around or engage in an activity for enjoyment, including to fiddle, play, or tinker with something.
+These are all verbs that mean to mess around or tinker with something, including to fiddle, play, or tinker.

 Blue group: MUSIC PERFORMANCE DIRECTIONS

-These are all musical terms that provide instructions for musicians, including allegro, forte, largo, and piano, each indicating a specific tempo or volume.
+These are all musical performance directions, including allegro, forte, largo, and piano, which indicate the tempo or volume of a piece.

 Purple group: ENDING IN SYNONYMS FOR "ASAP"

-These are all words that end in synonyms for 'as soon as possible', including bassoon, Belfast, Nesquik, and thermostat, each with its own unique connection to the concept of urgency or speed.
+These are all words that end with synonyms for 'as soon as possible', including bassoon, Belfast, Nesquik, and thermostat, which all end with 'soon', 'fast', 'quick', or 'stat'.

 Red herrings and trap words explained